-STOCKING – Stocking is when you place the fishes inside the tank.
-Start by letting the bag of the fishes on the tank water, and little by little, add a little of the tank water to the bag until the fish has acclimatized.
+STOCKING – Stocking is when you place the fish inside the tank.
+Start by letting the bag of the fish in the tank water, and little by little, add a little of the tank water to the bag until the fish has acclimatized.

 How To Care And Clean?

 With a large tank like the 55 gallon fish tank, there is not much to worry about when it comes to cleaning.
 This is as long as you have a reliable filter working for your tank.

 The filter is the owner’s best friend when it comes to cleaning up, and it should be able to support the different kinds of filtrations.